trzewiczek/js-tutorial/README.md

 It's not that far from what we've done before with the prefixes, only now the prefix becomes a name itself, the rest lands inside the object and we use a colon (`:`) instead of equal sign (`=`) when inside the object.

-Names we declare inside the object are called _fields_ and they are visible within the object scope.
-In practice it means that `name` inside `rabbit` object is separate from `name` inside `caterpillar`, so no collisions here are possible.
+Names we declare inside an object are called _fields_ and they are visible only within the scope of the object they belong to.
+In practice it means that `name` is `rabbit`'s field and is separate from `name`—`caterpillar`'s field.
+In this sense no name collisions are possible here.
+We'll have to wait a little to fully appreciate this fact, so for now, let's just all say: 'Oh WOW!'